The Law Firm Cecatiello pays close attention to the interests and needs of children in separation procedures.

 It is necessary to distinguish whether the transfer of residence regards the custodial spouse or the other parent holder of the right of access.

 a) The transfer of the custodial spouse

-The custodial spouse has the right to move abroad even if it has to guarantee the contacts and relationships of the offspring with the non-custodial spouse.
+The foster spouse has the right to move abroad even if he must guarantee the contacts and relationships of the offspring with the non-custodial spouse.

-The jurisprudence recognizes as legitimate the exercise of the right of the assignee to establish his residence abroad, while there is a weakened protection of the right of access of the non-custodial parent who can not claim the immediate return of the minor in the territory of the State and consequently has no right to prevent the other parent from bringing the child abroad with him to establish his habitual residence here.
-The non-custodial spouse can only claim that the effective exercise of the right of access is guaranteed using the procedure provided for by the Hague Convention, especially by soliciting the Central Authority (Article 21 Conv.
-Aja on the civil effects of international child abduction of the 25 October 1980).
+In fact, the jurisprudence recognizes as legitimate the exercise of the right of the foster to establish his residence abroad, while there is a weakened protection of the right of visit of the non-custodial parent who cannot demand the immediate return of the minor to the territory of the State. , and consequently has no right to prevent the other parent from taking the minor abroad with him to establish his habitual residence here.
+The non-custodial spouse can only claim that the effective exercise of the right of access is guaranteed using the procedure provided for by the Hague Convention, in particular by soliciting the Central Authority (art.21 Hague Conv on the civil effects of international child abduction of 25 October 1980).